 In fact, it was found that an estimated 20% of children ages 13-18 have a mental health condition and half of all lifetime cases of mental illness start by the age of 14.1 These numbers suggest that mental illness is a prominent problem for today’s youth.

 Like mental illness in adults, teenage mental illness can appear in many ways.
 Mental illness in teens and young adults can range from anxiety disorders to signs of schizophrenia.
 It is not uncommon for young adults to deal with depression to the point that they or their parents actively seek out depression treatment to combat suicidal thoughts.
 Mental illness in teens and young adults can appear as personality disorders.
 Peer pressure can cause eating disorders and substance abuse can be a way to cope with these problems.
-Because mental illness in teens can include such a wide array of mental health disorders, it is important to get a diagnosis from a doctor and to seek out a mental health facility that can help.
+Because mental illness in teens can include such a wide array of mental health disorders, it is important to get a primary mental health diagnosis from a doctor and to seek out a mental health facility that can help.

 While teenagers and young adults are known for their moody or daring behavior, you should understand the point at which these behaviors have gone too far.
 The biggest signs of mental illness in teens can include: